panglossa/panghiero/README.md

 # panghiero
-Generates egyptian hieroglyphs (in png) from a source text in MdC format.
+Generates Egyptian hieroglyphs (in png) from a source text in MdC format.